camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/web-modeler/advanced-modeling/form-linking.md

 To correct any instances affected by this issue, we recommend the following steps after updating to Camunda `8.4.3`:

 1. Navigate to [Operate](/components/operate/operate-introduction.md) to access your workflow instances impacted by the linked form issue.
-2. Locate the instances where tasks were generated with the incorrect forms.
+2. Select the instances where tasks were generated with the incorrect forms by clicking on their process instance key, and you will be navigated to the process instance view.
 3. Move the instance to the same task, effectively restarting the task.
 To do this, click the wrench icon in the top right corner:

 <img src={IssueLinkedFormSolution01} style={{width: 400}} alt="Modify Process Instance on Operate" />